Cyber Security Month

 Change the Name of the Network – SSID

 The SSID stands for service set identifier is essentially the name of your business network.
 The SSID is the name that your device will see when it is searches for available networks.
 Why make it easy for hackers to identify the network they are trying to hack?
 Try for a unique name that is not personal to either yourself or your business so cyber intruders will not be able to associate your network with your business.

 Make sure your wireless network is using the most advanced encrypted network.
 As of right now, this would be WPA2.
 If you use this, users will be asked a password to connect to your network.
 Make sure the password is strong AND different from the administrative password.
 We strongly recommend that you do not give your clients access to your business network.
 Instead, consider having a guest network.
 This way, while you are still providing a nice convenience to your clients, you are not giving your clients access to your business network.
 Finally, disable Wi-Fi Protected Set Up or similar setting that allow devices to connect to the network without first entering the password.

 While these steps are by no means a guaranty that you won’t get hacked, they are at least a first defense.
 An analogous way of thinking about this is that the brick and mortar thief will go from house to house until he finds one with the back door unlocked.
-Doug Leavitt and the attorneys at Danziger Shapiro don’t want you to be that unlocked house.
+The attorneys at Danziger Shapiro don’t want you to be that unlocked house.
 Make the cyber intruders go down the street.
 For additional information on cyber security in general or specific to your industry, take a look at Securing the Human.
 Otherwise, please feel free to contact us to discuss this or any other issue that is affecting your business.

 This entry is presented for informational purposes only and is not intended to constitute legal advice.